15. Leicester, Leicestershire and Rutland

 What does the STP mean for your area?

-Closure of all inpatient beds at Rutland Memorial Hospital and Leicester General Hospital, with a net loss of 243 acute beds.
+Closure of all inpatient beds at Rutland Memorial Hospital and Leicester General Hospital, a net loss of 243 acute beds.

 All clinical services will be moved onto two sites: the Leicester Royal Infirmary and the Glenfield.

-Maternity services will be consolidated onto one site at the Royal Infirmary with the possibility of a midwife led unit at the General Hospital.
+Closure of maternity units at St Mary's Hospital, Melton Mowbray and Leicester General Hospital.
+These maternity services will be consolidated onto one site at the Royal Infirmary with the possibility of a midwife led unit at the General Hospital.

 Two community hospitals will see their inpatient beds cut.
 Leaving six sites with such facilities.